Absences and Attendance

 - ESOL (English for Speakers of Other Languages).

 The library is staffed by our librarian and is open from 9am-3pm.
 Classes visit at least once a week to borrow books and to undertake research.
-A team of Student Librarians from the senior school assist the School Librarian in the running of the library and keep it open everyday at third break.
+A team of Student Librarians from the senior school assist the School Librarian in the running of the library and keep it open everyday at second break.
 Children can relax and read, issue books, play board games, research class topics, and access computers for learning resources.
-Various clubs and interest groups also meet weekly in library, including Book Club and Chess Club.

 Students may borrow two books at a time for a period of two weeks, and can be renewed.
 New entrant students borrow just one book at a time.
 Children are welcome to have books on issue during the first three school holiday periods, however we carry out a stock take at the end of every school year when all books must be returned.